fsmb/ua-api/README.md

 # Uniform Application API

-This is the source for technical information for the Uniform Application (UA) API.
-This API can be used by member boards to retrieve information about UA applications submitted to the board.
+The Uniform Application for Licensure (UA) simplifies the licensure process for state boards by providing license portability and eliminating the need for physicians, physician assistants and resident applicants to re-enter information when applying for licenses in multiple states.
+[Participating boards](https://www.fsmb.org/uniform-application/ua-participating-boards/) can use the UA API to retrieve information about UA applications submitted to the board with the goal of facilitating the licensure processes and needs of the board.
+Click [here](https://www.fsmb.org/uniform-application) for more information.

+Refer to the [Getting Started with FSMB APIs](https://github.com/fsmb/api-docs) guide to learn more general information about FSMB APIs, terminology, authentication, FSMB codes and more.
-To learn more about FSMB APIs refer to the [Getting Started](https://github.com/fsmb/api-docs) guide.
-To learn more about this API and to begin using it in your code please contact [FSMB](mailto:ua@fsmb.org).
+For more information and to begin using this API please contact FSMB [here](mailto:ua@fsmb.org).

 *Note: The error response data is returned using Pascal casing instead of the documented camel casing.*